Crohn's disease - infliximab (review) and adalimumab: appraisal consultation document

 5.2 NICE has developed tools to help organisations put this guidance into practice (listed below).
 These are available on our website (www.nice.org.uk/TAXXX).
 [NICE to amend list as needed at time of publication]

 - Slides highlighting key messages for local discussion.

 - Costing report and costing template to estimate the savings and costs associated with implementation.

-- Implementation advice on how to put the guidance into practice and national initiatives which support this locally.
+- Implementation advice on how to put the guidance into practice and national initiatives that support this locally.

 - Audit support for monitoring local practice.

 6.1 Randomised controlled trials should be carried out that directly compare infliximab and adalimumab.

 6.2 Trials should be carried out of maintenance treatment with infliximab and adalimumab that are designed to allow a true, unbiased comparison with standard care.

 6.3 Trials of adalimumab maintenance treatment should be carried out exploring less frequent dosing regimens.

 6.4 Data should be collected on the effect of TNF inhibitors on the natural history of Crohn’s disease, particularly the effect on relapse rates.